 Prices, style, food presentation, decoration and service you will experience in Bali vary from restaurant to restaurant and range from very basic to luxurious and from extremely cheap to expensive.
-You can still have a tasty meal at one of the many food stalls (warungs) for less than 5,000 Rupiah, and you can spend US$150 and more per person (without wine) in some of Bali’s leading hotel restaurants.
-But even this is not much more than you’d pay for an appetizer in some restaurants in Paris, London or New York.
+You can still have a tasty meal at one of the many food stalls (warungs) for less than 10,000 Rupiah, and you can spend US$100 and more per person (without wine) in some of Bali’s leading hotel restaurants.
+But even this is not much more than you’d pay for an appetizer in some restaurants in Paris, London or New York of equal quality, style and atmosphere.

 Most restaurants in Bali are open until 10:00 or 11:00 p.m., and a few eateries in tourist areas keep their kitchens open until 12:00, 1:00 a.m. or even around the clock.
 For a late sushi or sashimi dinner you can go to any of the RYOSHI restaurants (until midnight).
 LA PORCHETTA and MAMA’S in Kuta stay open 24 hours.
 Another late night place is SANTA FE in Jalan Dhyana Pura, and there are quite a number of simple PADANG RESTAURANTS in Kuta, Sanur, and Denpasar which serve also food around the clock.